 Functions with CSV Files

-CSV Options are CLI only and can be access with ./cmdbsyncer csv They are used, to add Information to your Hosts, which you don't get from your CMDB, or even Mange hosts by a CSV File.
+CSV options are available via the CLI with ./cmdbsyncer csv.
+They are used to add information to your hosts which you don't get from your CMDB, or to manage hosts via a CSV file.

-Real live scenario here are that no all hosts have made it into the CMDB, and until then the Syncer gets them from a CSV.
+A real-world scenario is that not all hosts have made it into the CMDB yet, and until then the Syncer gets them from a CSV.

 CSV Format